mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

   is set, that will take the precedence over the value configured in the provisioning file.

 - `skipTlsCheck`: If Grafana instance is configured to use TLS with self signed certificates set this parameter to `true` to skip TLS certificate check.
+This can be set using environment variable `IGNORE_HTTPS_ERRORS` as well.
+If the environment variable is found, it will take precedence over the value set it the config.

 > [!IMPORTANT]
 > These config parameters are dependent on Grafana instance